 Thrift store makeovers are one of my favorites.
 It is exciting to take something dated, worn, or just ugly and give it new life and one of a kind personality for your home.
 This is one of those types of makeovers where I took a very plain and very black round coffee table and gave it a fun and quirky bright yellow makeover.

 This post contains affiliate links which means I earn a small commission if you order anything through these links.
 Thank you for your support.

-I love remaking furniture and sometimes consider opening a booth at a local resale shop, but for now I just remake furniture for my own home.
-I have been looking for the perfect piece to paint bright yellow for a while and when I found this coffee table in a local thrift store for only $30, I immediately imagined it in either a bright yellow or even orange.
+Sometimes you just want to remake something in a new color just for fun, and I have been looking for the perfect piece to paint bright yellow for a while.
+When I found this coffee table in a local thrift store for only $30, I immediately imagined it in either a bright yellow or even orange.
 Yellow won out for me.